bladeacer/pdf-fmt/README.md

 Existing PDF tooling for inspiration, LibreOffice CLI.
 Nuitka for compilation, GitHub for hosting and CI.

-My friend Potato for testing the Windows binary.
+My friend Potato for testing the binary on Windows.

+My friend [Floodlight](https://github.com/Gonzalo-D-Sales) for testing the binary on Fedora.

 The code of conduct was adopted from the
 [Contributor Covenant](https://www.contributor-covenant.org/).